GemCraft: Plot

 The series is set in a fantasy world.
 It depicts the battles of wizards against a powerful demon known as "The Forgotten".
 Wizards used to regularly summon demons to do their bidding until they brought forth a demon too powerful for them to control, who was also capable of subduing other demons under her command.
 Described as "a fully black female torso with disfigured arms, a head with long hair and no face", the Forgotten commands her legions in order to conquer the "Spiritforge", the last bastion of the wizards, in order to become omnipotent.
 There is no known way to destroy The Forgotten or to banish her back to the Demon Realm from which she was summoned.
 Instead, she can be sealed away by a powerful artifact known as a "Gem of Eternity", but it can only contain her for a few decades before she escapes, and each time she escapes, a new gem must be crafted in order to capture her again.

 Reception

 Gamezebo gave the original GemCraft game a rating of 3.5/5, stating: "While GemCraft isn't a revolutionary effort, it adds some new wrinkles into the usual 'build, defend, build' cycle in the genre re-popularized by Desktop Tower Defense."

+Pocket Gamer UK gave it a rating of 4/5, saying: "GemCraft is an unusual tower defence game with a wealth of content and some clever twists to the usual formula."

+The original game currently holds a metascore of 68 on Metacritic.
+GemCraft Chapter Two: Chasing Shadows and GemCraft - Frostborn Wrath hold a user score of 8.0 and 8.1 respectively.